This Chicken Tikka Masala style curry is made in the slow cooker for extra depth of flavour and ultra tender chicken!

 Chicken Thigh Curry

-- Thighs are fattier and more flavoursome than breast.
+- Thighs are fattier and more flavoursome than breasts.

-- Thighs are usually more tender than breast, so turn out EXTRA tender after a stint in the slow cooker.
+- Thighs are usually more tender than breasts, so they turn out EXTRA tender after a stint in the slow cooker.

 Slow Cooked Chicken Curry